conor-smith/3403Project/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+- describe some unit tests for the web application, and how to run them.

 ### Break down into end to end tests